NickLarsenNZ/nicklarsennz-blog/Part 0. Kubernetes from scratch.md

 </p>
 </details>

 To help improve my teams efficiency, I'm exploring ways to launch on-prem Kubernetes clusters with minimal effort.
 While we do run some workloads in the cloud, the nature of the business and some history means we also run a lot on-prem.
-While there are on-prem options for running Kubernetes (both paid and free), I felt that with a little more effort, we might be able simply instantiate small ephemeral clusters with low operational overhead.
+While there are on-prem options for running Kubernetes (both paid and free), I felt that with a little more effort, we might be able simply instantiate small ephemeral production-grade clusters with low operational overhead.

 ## The series